material-components/material-components-web/packages/mdc-drawer/README.md

 Event Name | Event Data Structure | Description
 --- | --- | ---
-`MDCDrawer:open` | None | Emits when the navigation drawer has opened.
+`MDCDrawer:opened` | None | Emits when the navigation drawer has opened.
-`MDCDrawer:close` | None | Emits when the navigation drawer has closed.
+`MDCDrawer:closed` | None | Emits when the navigation drawer has closed.

 ## Usage within Web Frameworks